When Are Salaried Employees Eligible for Overtime Pay?

 - “Highly compensated” employees: This catch-all rule fits any employees who make at least $107,432 per year and primarily perform executive or administrative duties.

 - Outside sales employees: Sales workers whose primary duty is obtaining orders or contracts for their employer’s services or the use of their employer’s facilities may be exempt.
 They also must spend most of their time away from their employer’s place of business to be exempt from overtime rules.

 Can an Employer Force You to Work Overtime in Tennessee?

 In most cases, an employer in Tennessee can require you to work overtime.
 However, if you are forced to work more than 40 hours per week, you should be earning overtime unless you meet the qualifications for an exemption.
 Get legal advice right away if your employer is not complying with overtime rules.

 Contact Us Today to Speak With a Tennessee Overtime Lawyer

 Don’t let your employer get away with denying you overtime pay.
-Contact the Employment and Consumer Law Group today for a free consultation with a knowledgeable Tennessee overtime attorney.
+Contact the Employment and Commerce Law Group today for a free consultation with a knowledgeable Tennessee overtime attorney.